First Timers Guide

 There's no reason to be cold during your winter experience, and with a little preparation and the proper clothing and accessories, you won't be.
 If you've forgotten anything, check out Mount Pakenham's Retail Shop.

-Once you’ve parked your car, enter the Main Lodge and you will find the ticket/snow school desk straight ahead.
-You can pay for tickets, lessons, and rentals at the desk.
+Once you've parked your car, enter the Main Lodge and you will find the ticket/snow school desk straight ahead.
+You can purchase tickets, lessons, and rentals at the desk.
 Passes and rentals are available for 4 hours, 6 hours, open-close or night.
 Snow School Lessons are available throughout the day; based on availability.
 Advanced reservations are recommended.
 Please arrive a minimum of 1 hour prior to lesson.

 If you don't have equipment, don't worry.
 Mount Pakenham's Rental Shop has top of the line skis, snowboards, boots, bindings, and helmets.
 Mount Pakenham's Rental Shop is located to the left of the Main Lodge, when you are looking at the hill.
 A signed waiver form is required when renting equipment.
 A parent/guardian must sign the waiver for anyone under the age of 18.

 If you have your own equipment, or if you plan to borrow equipment, please bear in mind that equipment must be adjusted specifically for you so that the binding may release properly when needed.
 To be safe on the slopes, please have a technician adjust your equipment based on your height, weight, shoe size, and level of ability.
 Please ensure that your equipment has been tuned (waxed and sharpened).
 Properly tuned equipment will give you more control on the slopes.